osm-search/Nominatim/docs/develop/ICU-Tokenizer-Modules.md

 ### Sanitizer configuration

 ::: nominatim.tokenizer.sanitizers.config.SanitizerConfig
-    rendering:
-        show_source: no
+    options:
-        heading_level: 6
+        heading_level: 3

 ### The main filter function of the sanitizer

 The filter function receives a single object of type `ProcessInfo` which has with three members:

- * `place`: read-only information about the place being processed.
+ * `place: PlaceInfo`: read-only information about the place being processed.
    See PlaceInfo below.
- * `names`: The current list of names for the place.
-Each name is a PlaceName object.
+ * `names: List[PlaceName]`: The current list of names for the place.
- * `address`: The current list of address names for the place.
-Each name is a PlaceName object.
+ * `address: List[PlaceName]`: The current list of address names for the place.

 While the `place` member is provided for information only, the `names` and `address` lists are meant to be manipulated by the sanitizer.
 It may add and